YottaDB/YDBDoc/MessageRecovery/errors.rst

 ICUERROR, ICU returned status ssss which is either unrecognized or inconsistent with the operating context

-Run Time Error: The open-source ICU module which YottaDB uses for some Unicode processing return an error code ssss that YottaDB did not recognize as valid for the current context.
+Run Time Error: The open-source ICU module which YottaDB uses for some Unicode processing returned an error code ssss that YottaDB did not recognize as valid for the current context.

 Action: Consult the ICU documentation and/or refresh the ICU library with a known correct version.